bakks/butterfish.nvim/README.md

 This mode is iffy, use with caution

 -   **Command**: `:BFHammer`
--   **Description**: Looks for a script called `hammer.sh`, runs that script, uses the output with `butterfish edit` to attempt to fix build and test errors, tries 5 times.
+-   **Description**: Looks for a script called `hammer.sh` in your project directory, runs that script, uses the output with `butterfish edit` to attempt to fix build and test errors, tries 5 times.
+This is agentic in that it loops and can try multiple approaches, consider it unreliable.
 -   **Context**: Operates on a single file.
 -   **Script**: `hammer.sh`